A Guide to Full-Time RV Living in Indiana

 Rules and Regulations for RVing in Indiana

-Indiana’s rules for RV living are fairly straightforward, but it’s still important to learn about them so that you don’t wind up in trouble.
+Indiana’s rules for RV living are fairly straightforward, but it’s still important to know them so that you don’t wind up in trouble.

 RV Parking Laws

 Aside from parking on streets for normal day use according to traffic laws, the only places you can stay overnight in your RV are in campgrounds and other designated areas.
-Such areas include rest areas on highways within the state, but there are different laws by county regarding how long you can stay there.
+Such areas include rest areas on highways within the state, but county laws vary regarding how long you can stay.
 Most of the time, you can stay all night, but some high-traffic rest stops in Indiana restrict overnight parking and sleeping.

 Trailer Towing Laws

-Unlike many states, there are no laws in Indiana regarding riding in a trailer or in the back of an RV while in motion.
-For any trailer that weighs more than 3,000 pounds, the towing vehicle needs brakes that will be able to stop both it and the trailer it is towing.
-With side mirrors attached, the driver needs to be able to see at least 200 feet of roadway behind the rear end of the trailer.
+Unlike many states, Indiana has no laws regarding riding in a trailer or in the back of an RV while in motion.
+For any trailer weighing more than 3,000 pounds, the towing vehicle must have brakes capable of stopping both it and the trailer.
+With side mirrors attached, the driver needs to be able to see at least 200 feet of roadway behind the trailer’s rear end.
 You have to use double safety chains while towing a trailer.

 Boondocking Regulations

 You don’t have to pay to boondock in Indiana, but you’re limited to public lands in national forests.
-You can also choose established campgrounds that charge a nominal fee.
+There are also established campgrounds that charge a nominal fee that you can use.
 You must be within 125 feet of the road when boondocking.

 RV Insurance Requirements

 The state of Indiana requires insurance for RVs.
-For vehicles that have their own propulsion, that insurance is roughly the same as for other vehicles.
-For towed RVs, such as toy haulers, fifth wheels, and travel-trailers, the liability insurance is covered under that of the towing vehicle.
+For vehicles that have their own engine, that insurance is roughly the same as for other vehicles.
+For towed RVs, such as toy haulers, fifth wheels, and travel trailers, liability insurance is covered under the towing vehicle’s policy.
 Fire, theft, and other kinds of coverage must be purchased separately for the towed RV.

 Rules for Camping on Public Land

 The rules for Hoosier National Forest are similar to those regarding other public lands in Indiana.
 The United States Forest Service notes that you have to use an established pull-off or campground.
-Neither camping itself nor campfires are allowed within 300 feet of wilderness access points or trailheads.
-You also may not camp within 100 feet of a stream, river, or body of water, nor may you camp within a rock shelter.
+Neither camping nor campfires are allowed within 300 feet of wilderness access points or trailheads.
+You also may not camp within 100 feet of a stream, river, or body of water, or in a rock shelter.

 Full-Time RVing in Valparaiso

-Remember, you can only stay for the long term in a campground that is either in or near Valparaiso.
+Remember, you can only stay for the long term in a campground in the area.

 RVing in Valparaiso FAQs